ajones119/BarrysNotesOnBarovia/README.md

-This app uses Vite and React 18. to start run "npm run start"
+This app uses Vite and React 18. to start run "npm start"